The problem? You don’t have any money to invest in starting a clothing business.

 7. Price your boutique’s inventory

-One of the hardest things about opening an online boutique is pricing your inventory.
+One of the hardest things about opening an online boutique and becoming a small business owner is pricing your inventory.
 You’ll need to sell products for more than they’re costing you.

 Consider different pricing strategies, such as: